IceHe/lib/java/cmd/java.md

     - The default value is **5** percent of your Java heap.
 - This is an experimental flag.
     - This setting replaces the -XX:DefaultMinNewGenPercent setting.
-- _This setting isn’t available in Java HotSpot VM build 23 or earlier._
+- _This setting isn't available in Java HotSpot VM build 23 or earlier._

 `-XX:G1OldCSetRegionThresholdPercent=percent`

 - Sets an **upper limit on the number of old regions to be collected** during a mixed garbage collection cycle.
     - The default is **10 percent** of the Java heap.
-- _This setting isn’t available in Java HotSpot VM build 23 or earlier._
+- _This setting isn't available in Java HotSpot VM build 23 or earlier._

 `-XX:G1ReservePercent=percent`

-- Sets the **percentage of the heap (0 to 50) that’s reserved as a false ceiling to reduce the possibility of promotion failure for the G1 collector.**
+- Sets the **percentage of the heap (0 to 50) that's reserved as a false ceiling to reduce the possibility of promotion failure for the G1 collector.**
     - **When you increase or decrease the percentage, ensure that you adjust the total Java heap by the same amount.**
 - By default, this option is set to **10%**.